 - When SonarQube has just been upgraded (because rule implementations could be smarter now).

 As a consequence, it is possible that backdating will keep newly raised issues out of new code.

 New issues are automatically assigned during analysis to the last committer on the issue line if the committer can be correlated to a SonarQube user.
 Note that currently, issues on any level above a file, for example, issues reported at a directory or project level, cannot be automatically assigned.

 Login and email correlations are made automatically.
 For example, if the user commits with their email address and that email address is part of their SonarQube profile, then new issues raised on lines where the user was the last committer will be automatically assigned to the user.

 Additional correlations can be made manually in the user's profile.
-Please see the documentation on Security under the Authorization header for more details.
+For more details, please see the documentation on Security under the Authorization header.